fxadilima/Paladin-in-the-Violent-Winds/book1/id/prolog/part1.md

 Gurunya tersenyum, memegang tangannya, berkata, "Ya, begitu juga, sebelum kau belajar menggunakan pedang, pelajari dulu, apa itu *qinggong*."
 Ki Son-yeo kemudian merasa tubuhnya melayang, ketika gurunya melompat dengan sangat ringan kembali ke atas batu besar, tempat mereka biasa berlatih kungfu.

----

-1 March	Ayurbarwada Buyantu Khan dies.
-19 April	Gegeen Khan, son of Ayurbarwada Buyantu Khan, becomes emperor of the Yuan dynasty

-*Back to 1320 timeframe.
-While 5 years old Ki Son-yeo was happy under tutelage of Douluo Haoyu in Haengju, in Dadu, a very different scene happened, The following is the historical text for the scene:*

-"Ayurbarwada died on March 1, 1320.
-After Khayishan died, Ayurbarwada reneged his promise later in his reign by making his own son Shidibala the new Crown Prince in 1316.
-Therefore, his son succeeded him instead of one of Khayisan's sons."

-"His death created two decades of political turmoil.
-The Khunggirat faction under Temuder and Dagi became even more powerful at the court.
-After the assassination of Shidibala in 1323, none of his descendants ruled the Empire."

-*Thus, our narrative should be:*

 ## *Dadu, 1 Maret 1320: Perebutan Tahta Di Ibukota*